 The Translation of Musical Notes

 The English system of musical notation is an alphabet-based system.
-This has its origins in the notation, which named notes from alpha to gamma.
+This has its origins in the Greek notation, which named notes from alpha to gamma.
 We now know this thanks to discoveries made of old compositions, such as ancient hymns and chants.
 The nomenclature was extended to the Romans and, consequently, to their British colonies.

 In English the terms major (/ ma’joɾ /) and minor (/ mi’noɾ /) are derived directly from the Latin terms, which in Spanish are mayor and menor.